-The following individuals must file a Utah individual income tax return:
+You must file a Utah individual income tax return if:

-If you must file a Utah return, first complete a federal return, even if you don't have to file with the IRS.
-You need the federal return information to complete the Utah return.
+If you must file a Utah return, first complete a federal return, even if you're not otherwise required to file with the IRS.
+You need information from the completed federal return to complete the Utah return.

-You may be exempt from Utah individual income tax if your federal adjusted gross income is less than the sum of your federal standard deduction and federal personal exemptions amount for the taxable year.
-This page gives for more information.
+You may be exempt from Utah individual income tax if your federal adjusted gross income is less than the sum of your federal standard deduction and your federal personal exemptions for the taxable year.
+See Exemption from Utah Income Tax for more information.

-More information about Utah's statute of limitations for applying for a refund is available here.
+Statute of Limitations gives more information about Utah's statute of limitations for applying for a refund.